Timothy-Lloyd/aci-tools/README.md

 This creates filters and contracts, combines them and then assigns to both EPGs and external EPGs for l2outs.
 All using CSV files.
 ### aci-fabric-ap-switch
 Adds a switch profile (within Fabric Access Policies) which collates an added leaf selector (with block) and an interface selector profile.
 Unfortunately, it is not possible to add a switch policy via this ansible collection yet so, if required, these need to be added manually or use "default".
+### aci-fabric-ap-interface
+This playbook creates an interface policy which contains interface configuration such as Speed/Duplex, CDP, LLDP and port-channel policies.
+These will then be applied to interfaces as per the CSV files.
 ### aci-fabric-ap-aep-domain-pool
 This playbook adds and combines VLAN pools, domains and AEPs using CSV files.